lonlylocly/lonlylocly.github.io/_posts/2014-11-12-Bob-the-Mushroom.md

 Wonderland used to be surrounded by Foggy Mountains, so you wouldn't even tell it from a regular hills.
 Never know what's inside.

 So, Bob.
-One day he put on his hat, his pants with one button and decide to go to Wonderland.
+One day he put on his hat, his pants with one button and decided to go to Wonderland.
 He got the map, made some calls, met some people, and he was given a keypass to the Wonderland Gate.
 And the journey began.

-'Here in the Place, we have some rules.
-First of all, we all are Friends.'
+-- Here in the Place, we have some rules.
+First of all, we all are Friends.

 Bob's heart ached a little.
-'That must truly be a wonderland!', he thought.
+"That must truly be a wonderland!", he thought.
-'I've been looking for friends so desperately for years!'
+"I've been looking for friends so desperately for years!"

-'Number two, you can do whatever you want.
-If anyone finds that you are not doing so - next day you wake up at home, and would never see the Place again.'
+-- Number two, you can do whatever you want.
+If anyone finds that you are not doing so - next day you wake up at home, and would never see the Place again.

-'Great!', Bob thought.
-'Ok', he said.
+"Great!", Bob thought.
+"Ok", he said.

 And Bob began doing whatever-he-wanted-to with his friends.
 It was pretty hard job, I must say.
 Since everyone was already a friend, it was hard to make new friends.